 Court records in Pennsylvania show Matos had been arrested numerous times for harassment, theft, burglary, trespassing, assault and driving under the influence.
 He pleaded guilty to some of the charges, and others appear to have been dismissed.

-He is due in a Hillsborough County court Saturday to face a charge of aggravated assault related to an incident on Aug.
+He is due in a court Saturday to face a charge of aggravated assault related to an incident on Aug.
 28, when the boy was last seen at his home.
 His mother called police and said Matos had threatened her with a knife and then fled, said Nocco.
 She told investigators she was scared of Matos, but authorities could not find him.

 On Thursday, Pasco sheriff's deputies were checking on the family, but no one was home.